DV

 Strategy & risk

 BIL tracks Bloomberg 1-3 Month U.S. Treasury Bill Index with a money market approach, while USFR tracks Bloomberg U.S. Treasury Floating Rate Bond Index with a bonds approach.
-Beta is 0.06 for BIL and -0.02 for USFR, indicating USFR is less volatile relative to the market.
+Beta is 0.06 for BIL and -0.02 for USFR, making USFR the less volatile of the two by this measure.

 BIL beta0.06